Help with health costs

 One of the extra costs that cancer patients face is the cost of travel to and from hospital for treatment.
-The following links take you to information that might enable to you get some help with these costs, for example, bus or train fares to hospital, some petrol costs.
+Depending on what benefits you receive you may be entitled to some help with these costs, for example, bus or train fares to hospital, some petrol costs.

 If you have had cancer or you are living with cancer, you can sometimes face higher premiums, special conditions or refusal when buying life insurance and some types of health insurance.

-- Car: The Driver and Vehicle Licensing Agency (DVLA) is responsible for deciding whether you’re medically fit to drive.
-Provided the DVLA has issued you with a licence, you should normally be offered car insurance on standard terms.
+- Car: The Driver and Vehicle Licensing Agency (DVLA) is responsible for deciding whether you are medically fit to drive.
+Provided the DVLA has issued you with a license, you should normally be offered car insurance on standard terms

-For more information, contact the Macmillan Benefits advisors on 0300 123 3233 or visit the ‘Financial help’ section on the Survivorship website.
+For more information, contact the Macmillan Benefits Advisers on 0300 123 3233 option 1, or visit the financial support tool finance.macmillan.org.uk